John Tyler: Return to state politics

 Restless and bored after two years at home practicing law, Tyler sought election to the House of Delegates in 1823.
 Neither member from Charles City County was seeking reelection, and Tyler was elected easily that April, finishing first among the three candidates seeking the two seats.
 As the legislature convened in December, Tyler found the chamber debating the impending presidential election of 1824.
 The congressional nominating caucus, an early system for choosing presidential candidates, was still used despite its growing unpopularity.
 Tyler tried to convince the lower house to endorse the caucus system and choose William H. Crawford as the Democratic-Republican candidate.
 Crawford captured the legislature's support, but Tyler's proposal was defeated.
 His most enduring effort in this second legislative tenure was saving the College of William and Mary, which risked closure from waning enrollment.
 Rather than move it from rural Williamsburg to the more populated capital at Richmond, as some suggested, Tyler proposed administrative and financial reforms.
-These were passed into law and were successful; by 1840 the school achieved its highest enrollment.
+These were passed into law and were successful; by 1840, the school achieved its highest enrollment.

-Tyler's political fortunes were growing; he was considered as a possible candidate in the legislative deliberation for the 1824 U.S. Senate election.
+Tyler's political fortunes were growing; he was considered a possible candidate in the legislative deliberation for the 1824 U.S. Senate election.
 He was nominated in December 1825 for governor of Virginia, a position which was then appointed by the legislature.
 Tyler was elected 131–81 over John Floyd.
 The office of governor was powerless under the original Virginia Constitution (1776–1830), lacking even veto authority.
 Tyler enjoyed a prominent oratorical platform but could do little to influence the legislature.
 His most visible act as governor was delivering the funeral address for former president Jefferson, a Virginian and a former governor, who had died on July 4, 1826.
 Tyler was deeply devoted to Jefferson, and his eloquent eulogy was well received.

 Tyler's governorship was otherwise uneventful.
 He promoted states' rights and adamantly opposed any concentration of federal power.
-In order to thwart federal infrastructure proposals, he suggested Virginia actively expand its own road system.
+To thwart federal infrastructure proposals, he suggested Virginia actively expand its road system.
 A proposal was made to expand the state's poorly funded public school system, but no significant action was taken.
 Tyler was unanimously reelected to a second one-year term in December 1826.

 In 1829, Tyler was elected as a delegate to the Virginia Constitutional Convention of 1829–1830 from the district encompassing the cities of Richmond and Williamsburg and Charles City County, James City County, Henrico County, New Kent County, Warwick County, and York County.
 There, he served alongside Chief Justice John Marshall (a Richmond resident), Philip N. Nicholas and John B. Clopton.
 The leadership assigned him to the Committee on the Legislature.
-Tyler's service in various capacities at a state level included as president of the Virginia Colonization Society, and much later as rector and chancellor of the College of William and Mary.
+Tyler's service in various capacities at a state level included as president of the Virginia Colonization Society and much later as rector and chancellor of the College of William and Mary.